Robust 1-Bit Compressive Sensing via Binary Stable Embeddings of Sparse Vectors: Acknowledgments

 \section{Acknowledgments}

 Thanks to Rachel Ward for pointing us to the right reference with regards to the lower bound (\ref{eq:tight}) used in Appendix~\ref{app:subspace_intersections} and recommending several useful articles as well as Vivek Goyal for pointing us to additional prior work in this area.
 Thanks to Zaiwen Wen and Wotao Yin for sharing some of the data from~\cite{LasWenYin::2010::Trust-but-verify:} for our algorithm comparisons, as well as engaging in numerous conversations on this topic.
-Thanks also to Nathan Srebro for his advice and discussion related to the one-sided penalty comparison and connections to binary classification.
+Thanks also to Nathan Srebro for his advice and discussion related to the one-sided penalty comparison and connections to binary classification, and thanks to Amirafshar Moshtaghpour for his correction of a small error in the bounds of Appendix~\ref{app:proof_epsilon_MK_complex}.
 Finally, thanks to Yaniv Plan and anomynous reviewers for their useful advices and remarks for improving this paper, and in particular the proof of Theorem~1 with respect to the optimality of the $\Sigma^*_K$ covering.